-When it comes to God's truth it appears I am to "make inquiry" with my mind and the intentions of my heart, then ruminate and chew on the truth that is before me, and finally personally process and speak with God about the things which sit well with me - as well as anything which fires complaint in my heart.
+When it comes to God's truth it appears I am to $\sqrt{\text{make inquiry}}$ with my mind and the intentions of my heart, then $\sqrt{\text{ruminate upon the truth set before me, and finally }\sqrt{\text{personally process and speak}}$ with God about the things which He says to me - as well as anything which fires complaint in my heart.

-It has been my experience that if each of these critical steps is embraced as we read the bible, the wealth of spiritual information in this seamless, woven Story will begin to become quite evident - and quite relevant to our lives.
+It has been my experience that if each of the following critical steps is embraced as we read the bible, the wealth of spiritual information in this seamless, woven Story will begin to become quite evident - and quite relevant to our minds and consciences.

 Of course, it makes a big difference when you have a deep desire to connect with God.

 I break this meditating process down into three steps:

+good questions

-good questions Encounter the Word What is here?
+Encounter the Word

+What is here?

-Expose the Meaning What did it mean then?
+Expose the Meaning

+What did it mean then?

-Enlighten Your Heart What does it mean to me?
+Enlighten Your Heart

+What does it mean to me?